 The Ohio Suicide Prevention Foundation collaborates with the Ohio Army National Guard, the Ohio Governor’s Challenge Team, OhioCares, the Ohio Department of Veterans Services, the U.S. Department of Veterans Affairs, and veteran-related community partners to help bridge the gap between individuals serving in the military and those having left military service, while striving to educate, advocate, and connect them with the necessary resources to facilitate their mental health needs.

-In 2021, there were 6,042 suicide deaths among veteran men and 350 suicide deaths among veteran women.
+In 2022, there were 6,136 suicide deaths among Veteran men and 271 suicide deaths among Veteran women.

-Firearms are the primary lethal means for 65.3% of veteran suicides in Ohio, which is a 10.8% decrease from the 2020 Report.
+Firearms are the primary lethal means for 77.2% of Veteran suicides in Ohio.

-In 2021, suicide was the 13th-leading cause of death for veterans overall, and the second-leading cause of death among veterans under age 45-years-old.
+In 2022, suicide was the 12th-leading cause of death for veterans overall, and the second-leading cause of death among veterans under age 45-years-old.

 Previous suicide attempt